CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

     **Note**: The year corresponds to the year when the questions were created.

 	**HINT**: the SPLIT function allows you to split a string based on a delimiter.
-UNNEST function returns a table based on an array as input
+UNNEST function returns a table based on an array as input.

    | tag | count |
    | :-: | :---: |